chainlancer/concordia-protocol/README.md

-# Chainlancer Solidity Contracts
+# Lancer Solidity Contracts
-Chainlancer is a decentralized escrow platform that uses blockchain technology to facilitate secure and reliable digital work exchanges between freelancers and clients.
+Lancer is a decentralized protocol leveraging blockchain technology to enable secure and trustworthy digital work exchanges between freelancers and clients.

 ## Overview

-_a high level overview of chainlancer's architecture_
+_a high level overview of Lancer's architecture_

 ### How?

-_we use a zero knowledge proof to ensure that the supplied decryption key can decode the encrypted work on ipfs, this way both the proprietor and client cannot cheat the process_

-The proprietor (freelancer) completes the work and creates an encrypted work bundle (W) by combining the decryption key (k) with the client's wallet public key (p) and the work bundle (w).
+The freelancer (proprietor) completes the work and creates an encrypted work bundle (W) by combining the decryption key (k), client's wallet public key (p), and the work bundle (w).
 The encrypted work bundle is then uploaded to the InterPlanetary File System (IPFS).

-Once the client pays the contract in full, the proprietor provides the contract with the decryption key (k).
+Once the client pays the contract in full, the freelancer provides the contract with the decryption key (k).

 The smart contract calls a Chainlink External Adapter (EA) to fetch the encrypted work bundle (W) from IPFS.